South Norfolk food waste collections

 - 6 weeks before your service starts you'll receive a leaflet with your start date.

-- Your caddy, outdoor food bin and liners will be delivered around 1-3 weeks before your service begins.
+- Your kitchen caddy, outdoor food waste bin and liners will be delivered around 1-3 weeks before your service begins.

 Food waste FAQs

-- Meat and fish bones, including turkey carcass
+- Meat and fish – including bones and chicken carcasses

 - Tea bags and coffee grounds

-- Animal food - wet and dry cat and dog food
+- Pet food - wet and dry cat and dog food

 Your food waste is broken down in sealed tanks by a process called anaerobic digestion, which create a natural biogas to be used as a fuel to generate renewable energy as well as producing a nutrient rich bio-fertiliser to be used on farmland.